Themightymiracleman/Themightymiracleman/README.md

 - 👋 Hi, I’m @Themightymiracleman
 - 👀 I’m interested in data science, programming, AI, and database management.
-- 🌱 I’m currently learning how to incorporate AI into a program to assist physicians with diagnosing ailments.
+- 🌱 I’m currently learning how to incorporate AI into my own personal training practice.
 - 💞️ I’m looking to collaborate on machine learning projects.
 - 📫 How to reach me
-- brende_nichols@icloud.com
+- brenden_nichols@icloud.com
 - I look forward to hearing from you!